The Non Parametric Reconstruction of Binary Black Hole Mass Evolution from GWTC-4.0 Gravitational Wave Catalog: Non-Parametric Bayesian Inference of the BBH Mass Distribution with Redshift

 \subsection{Data Processing and Selection Function}

-For each detected event (marked with say $i$) and posterior sample (marked with $s$), we obtain source frame component masses $(m_{1,s}^{(i)}, m_{2,s}^{(i)})$ and a luminosity distance sample $d_{L,s}^{(i)}$.
-Adopting a spatially flat $\Lambda$CDM cosmology with parameters from \textsc{Planck} 2018 \citep{Planck:2018vyg}, the luminosity distance as a function of redshift is
+We analyze BBH mergers from the GWTC-3 \citep{KAGRA:2021duu} and GWTC-4 \citep{LIGOScientific:2025slb} catalogs, using publicly released posterior samples from the LVK parameter estimation analyses.
+For each detected event $i$ and posterior sample $s$, we obtain source-frame component masses $(m_{1,s}^{(i)}, m_{2,s}^{(i)})$ and a luminosity distance sample $d_{L,s}^{(i)}$.
+Adopting a spatially flat $\Lambda$CDM cosmology with parameters from \textsc{Planck} 2018 \citep{Planck:2018vyg}, the luminosity distance as a function of redshift is:

-here $\Omega_m$ is the matter density and $H_0$ is the Hubble constant.
+where $\Omega_m$ is the matter density and $H_0$ is the Hubble constant.
 We convert each distance sample $d_{L,s}^{(i)}$ to a redshift $z_s^{(i)}$ using this relation, mapping the posteriors into the $(m,z)$ plane.
-We work consistently in the source frame mass distribution for easily understanding the signature of any redshift evolution in the source frame mass distribution.
+We work consistently in the source frame for easier interpretation of any redshift evolution signatures.

-To calibrate the selection function, we use injection campaigns in which artificial signals of known parameters are added to the detector noise and recovered with the search pipelines.
-For each injection, we record its source frame masses, luminosity distance, and network signal to noise ratio, classifying it as detected if $\mathrm{SNR} > \rho_{\mathrm{thresh}}$ with $\rho_{\mathrm{thresh}} = 10$.
-We note that while GWTC detections are defined using a false alarm rate threshold, in the injection sets we adopt the SNR cut as the criterion for detectability.
+To compute the selection function, we use the publicly released LVK injection campaigns associated with GWTC-3 and GWTC-4 \footnote{The injection sets and recovered selection functions for GWTC-3 and GWTC-4 are publicly available at \url{https://zenodo.org/record/5636816} and \url{https://zenodo.org/records/16740128}, respectively.} These injection campaigns provide simulated compact binary coalescence signals spanning the relevant parameter space.
+We classify an injection as detected if its network signal-to-noise ratio satisfies $\mathrm{SNR} > 10$.
+We note that while GWTC detections are defined using a false alarm rate (FAR) threshold, we adopt the SNR cut for the injection sets as this threshold is commonly used in population inference studies and provides a conservative approximation to the FAR-based selection criterion for the bulk of the BBH population.
+This choice is consistent with previous population analyses and ensures computational tractability while capturing the essential sensitivity characteristics of the detector network.

-The selection function $S(m,z)$ represents the probability that a binary with component mass $m$ at redshift $z$ will be detected by the GW network.
-Formally, this is the marginalization over extrinsic parameters $\Omega$ (sky location, orientation, etc.):
+The selection function $\rm{S(m,z)}$ represents the probability that a binary with component mass $\rm{m}$ at redshift $\rm{z}$ is detected by the GW network.
+Formally, this corresponds to marginalizing the detection probability over extrinsic parameters $\rm{\Omega}$ (e.g., sky location, inclination, and polarization):